New York City Department of Parks and Recreation: Mounted auxiliary unit

+Union representation

+Urban Park Rangers and Associate Urban Park Rangers (Sergeants) are represented by DC37 Local 983, a civil service employees union.
+The union is currently headed by President Joseph Puleo.

+Park Security Service

+The PEP also have a security trained service that provide participants with experience needed for future employment in the private sector.

 Urban Park Rangers

 The Urban Park Rangers was founded as a pilot program in 1979 by then Parks Commissioner Gordon J. Davis, with the support and encouragement of Mayor Ed Koch.
 The program provides many free programs year-round, such as nature walks and activities.
 They also operate programs such as The Natural Classroom for class trips and the general public alike.
 "Explorer" programs are available for activities such as canoeing in the city's flagship parks in all five boroughs.
 NYC Urban Park Rangers are easily identified by their uniforms.

 Although NYC Park Rangers possess peace officer status, their primary mission is environmental education, protection of park resources, and visitor safety.
 Law enforcement in city parks is the responsibility of the New York City Police Department, and Parks Enforcement Patrol officers.

 Community Parks Initiative

 The Community Parks Initiative was launched in 2014 and is providing $318 million of capital funding to improve more than 60 parks mainly located in densely populated neighborhoods where there are significant rates of poverty.
 The park improvements, such as Ranaqua Park in the South Bronx, consist of playground equipment, lighting, seating areas, water fountains, synthetic turn fields, trees and greenery, and rain gardens to collect storm water.
 The Longfellow Park renovation, also in the Bronx, is budgeted at $3.25 million and includes tree houses for children, bike racks, a sprinkler system for summer recreation, and a mini-state.